kirbysayshi/multithreaded-game-example/README.md

 }
 ```

-It is expected that those properties will be read and written to when writing and reading a snapshot, respectively:
+It is expected that those properties will be read and written to when writing and reading a snapshot respectively:

 ```js
 Something.prototype.readFromSnapshot(snapshot) {